joakim/bismark/readme.md

 Items are either ordered or unordered.
 Unordered items are prefixed with a `•` bullet or a `-` dash.

-Nested items must be indented, either with spaces (at least to the leftmost column of the outer item's text) or with tabs (one for each indentation level).
+Nested items are indented either with spaces (at least to the leftmost column of the outer item's text) or tabs (one for each indentation level).

 	1. Ordered item
 	   • Unordered bullet item